z-shell/zredis/README.md

 Can clear single elements by assigning `()` to array element.
 Can overwrite whole set by assigning via `=( ... )` to set, and delete set from database by use of `unset`.
-Use `zruntie` to only detach variable from database.
+Use `zruntie` to only detach variable from database without deleting any data.

 ```zsh
 % redis-cli -n 4 sadd SET value1 value2 value3 ''